ZhongDev/Discord-Muse_ic-Bot/README.md

 # Discord-Muse_ic-Bot
  Music Bot for Discord

-# Depricated
+## :warning: Deprecated :warning:
-This project has been depricated and is here for reference purposes only.
+This repository is no longer being worked on or supported and has been archived.
+The code and documentation in this repository are provided as-is, and no further updates or bug fixes will be made.
+Please use this repository for reference purposes only.